LucaGerlich/magicline-context-extension/README.md

 # Magicline API Context Extension

-A context extension for [gemini-cli](https://github.com/google/gemini-cli) (or similar AI tools) designed to assist developers when working with the Magicline API.
+A context extension for [gemini-cli](https://github.com/google-gemini/gemini-cli) designed to assist developers when working with the Magicline API.

 ## Project Description